 - Inclusion.
 It’s not for everyone?
 Kids Together

-- Inclusive Behavior Instruction SWIFT Schools
+- Inclusive Behavior Instruction SWIFT Education Center

-- Federal Policy Statement on Inclusion of Children with Disabilities in Early Childhood Programs A “high-quality” early childhood program is one that is inclusive of children with disabilities.
+- Federal Policy Statement on Inclusion of Children with Disabilities in Early Childhood Programs A high-quality early childhood program is one that is inclusive of children with disabilities.
 OSEP

 Is a segregated program better than a general education program?